Shyam-Sunder-Karupothula/Bike-sales-insights/README.md

-# Bike-sales-insights
+# Bike Sales Insights Report - SQL,Power BI

-# Bike Sales Insights Report - Power BI
+This was an end-to-end analytics project SQL-based extraction, KPI's and interactive Power BI dashboard creation.

-This Power BI report analyzes bike resale trends across India using a dataset containing features like brand, model, price, mileage, insurance status, registration year, and more.
+The goal was to derive actionable insights from bike resale data to support strategic decisions in pricing, inventory, and regional focus.

  ## Key Insights Uncovered:
 - Top performing bike brands driving resale value.